aibiluv/chat_app/readme.md

 The application should not be exposed directly to the internet.
 A reverse proxy like **Nginx** or **Caddy** should be set up on the host server or as part of the cloud infrastructure to:
 * **Handle SSL/TLS Termination**: The reverse proxy will manage the HTTPS certificate (e.g., using Let's Encrypt), so your application containers can communicate over plain HTTP within the secure Docker network.
 * **Proxy Requests**: It will forward incoming requests to the appropriate container (e.g., requests to `/api` go to the backend, all other requests go to the frontend).

+## 10. Note on AI Assistance

+This project was developed by James Osemwegie alone.
+Google's Gemini, an AI assistant, was used to help refine grammar and syntax, and format documentation.
+All core architectural decisions, application logic, and feature implementation ideas are the original work of the myself.